-Fortunately, there are simple solutions you can apply to solve your pimple problem.
+Fortunately, there are simple solutions you can apply to solve your beard pimples problem.
 Follow the steps below and see the pain, redness, and bumps go away.

-When the sebum-producing glands are covered with dirt or any foreign substance, they form acne.
-So, it is recommended to exfoliate your facial skin and beard two to three times a week to remove dead skin and dislodge the dirt stuck in there.
+When the sebum-producing glands covered with dirt or any foreign substance, they form acne.
+So, it is recommended to exfoliate your facial skin and beard two to three times a week.
+In order to remove dead skin and dislodge the dirt stuck in there.
 Exfoliation also helps reduce the chances of ingrown hairs and it rejuvenates the skin which leads to a healthier beard.

 Wash your beard daily

 Do not forget to wash your beard twice a day with a facial cleanser or specially formulated beard soap or tea tree beard shampoo.
-Washing will reduce the pimple-causing bacteria living in your skin and beard and will prevent facial pores from becoming clogged with dirt and oils.
+Washing will reduce the pimple-causing bacteria living in your skin and beard.
+It will prevent facial pores from becoming clogged with dirt and oils.
 Make sure you moisturize after every wash and switch pillowcases every few days to avoid transference at night.

 Comb your beard regularly

 Combing your beard hair helps get rid of dirt and other impurities that have clung to it.
 Regular combing can also help decrease acne breakouts by keeping the dirty and oily ends from curling back towards the skin.
-Just make sure to use beard combs that are made of natural materials like wood as wooden combs also help tune up the sebaceous glands that naturally moisturize your beard and skin.
+Just make sure to use beard combs that made of natural materials like wood as wooden combs.
+Also help tune up the sebaceous glands that naturally moisturize your beard and skin.